AnuragRaj11/AdGuard-360_Technova/README.md

     * **Structural Hazards:** Does the structure appear old, rusted, or unsafe?
     * **Content Violations:** Does the content include obscenities or misinformation?
     * **Regulatory Compliance:** Cross-referencing with a database of permitted billboards (conceptual).
-* ** cidadão Engagement:** An intuitive, mobile-first web app allows any citizen to become a stakeholder in maintaining their city's landscape.
+* **🤝 Citizen Engagement:** An intuitive, mobile-first web app allows any citizen to become a stakeholder in maintaining their city's landscape.
 * **📊 Centralized Reporting Portal:** A dedicated dashboard for municipal authorities to view, verify, and manage all submitted reports in real-time.
 * **🏆 Gamification:** A leaderboard is included to incentivize citizen reporting, fulfilling one of the optional bonus objectives.